TycheLab/Rclinic/README.md

 # How the R clinic works  <a name="how"></a>

 Anybody who wishes to submit a question on how to use R to solve a real problem in hydrology, climatology and environmental sciences can submit a question.
 This should happen via a pull request as explained in the guide below.
-The deadline for the question submission is **June 25th**.
+The deadline for the question submission is **October 24th**.
 After that, there will be some sifting through the questions and the different problems will be assigned to the volunteers who wish to take charge of the solution.
-A live streaming session in which the solutions to the problems will be presented and discussed will take place on **July 5th**.
+A live streaming session in which the solutions to the problems will be presented and discussed will take place on **Novebmer 4th**.

 This is the first time the R clinic is organised, so some adjustments might be needed as we go along - bear with us!